Vietnam: Merger Control

 Given the absence of provisions on a negotiation process for proposed remedies and ancillary restraints, whether these remedies and restrictions will be accepted in whole or in part is entirely at the discretion of the NCC, which has considerable leeway to review and approve them.
 In general, the authority will more likely accept proposed remedies than not if they are offered in good faith and adequately address all competition concerns.

-With the introduction of the Competition Law 2018 and new statutory guiding instruments, the competition landscape in Vietnam is expected to see a drastic change in the coming years.
+With the introduction of the Competition Law 2018 and new statutory guiding instruments, the competition landscape in Vietnam will constantly evolve in the coming years.
 The newly adopted effects-based approach is arguably the most welcome reform as it reflects the shift in how the NCC would analyse and appraise each merger on the merit of its impact on the domestic market, rather than the sole market share of the post-merger undertaking as was the case under the former regime.

 Law on Insurance Business 2000 (as amended), articles 69(1)(e),(h).